Rebuilding a paramotor

 removing a frozen bearing from a Minari crankshaft

-The engine below was badly overheated.
-It got so hot that the lower rod bearing and the steel face of the counterweight was scorched and the bronze bushing had begun to melt.
+The engine below had badly overheated.
+It got so hot that the lower rod bearing had begun to seize.
+The steel face of the counterweight was scorched from the friction and the bronze thrust washers had begun to melt.
 The pilot had misadjusted the carburetor.
 It was an expensive mistake.

 Overheated Minari engine crankshaft